thingdom/node-neo4j/README.md

 # Node-Neo4j <a href="https://travis-ci.org/thingdom/node-neo4j" style="float: right; margin-left: 0.25em;"><img src="https://travis-ci.org/thingdom/node-neo4j.png?branch=master"/></a> <a href="http://badge.fury.io/js/neo4j" style="float: right;"><img src="https://badge.fury.io/js/neo4j.svg" alt="npm version" height="18"></a>

-This is a Node.js driver for [Neo4j](http://neo4j.com/), a graph database.
+This is a [Node.js][node.js] driver for [Neo4j][neo4j] via it's [REST API][neo4j-rest-api].

 **This driver has undergone a complete rewrite for Neo4j v2.**
 It now *only* supports Neo4j 2.x — but it supports it really well.
 (If you're still on Neo4j 1.x, you can still use [node-neo4j v1](https://github.com/thingdom/node-neo4j/tree/v1).)

+## What is Neo4j?

+Neo4j is a transactional, open-source graph database.
+A graph database manages data in a connected data structure, capable of  representing any kind of data in a very accessible way.
+Information is stored in nodes and relationships connecting them, both of which can have arbitrary properties.
+To learn more visit [What is a Graph Database?][what-is-a-graph-database]

 <!-- TODO: E.g. "Take a look at the instructions below,
 then read the full [API docs](./docs) for details?" -->